 Radiation therapy uses strong energy beams, such as protons or X-rays, to destroy cancer cells—often after surgery.
 There are two types of radiation therapy: external (called external beam radiation therapy) and internal (called brachytherapy).
 Radiation is often associated with lower rates of cancer recurrence, as it targets and destroys remaining cancer cells after surgery.
 Common side effects include fatigue, inflammation and sunburn-like skin symptoms.

-Your imaging results are interpreted by a radiologist—an expert in medical imaging—who carefully reviews your ultrasound and provides a detailed report of any findings.
-This report is then sent to your referring doctor, who, with a deeper understanding of your medical history, can offer further insights and recommendations.
+Your breast imaging results are interpreted by a radiologist—an expert in medical imaging—who carefully reviews your scans and provides a detailed report of any findings.
+This report is then sent to your referring physician, who, with a deeper understanding of your medical history and past exams, can offer further insights and recommendations on next steps in a follow-up appointment.

 Here are some common questions regarding breast cancer.